 Sunny yellow petals with cute orange cups.
 Similar to Golden Dawn but opening very early.
-An abundant choice with up to 24 flowers on each stem, from mature bulbs.
+An abundant choice with 6-20 flowers on each stem, from mature bulbs.
 Excellent for picking.

 Scented Daffodils are easy and they like the simple things in life; plenty of sun and a well drained soil.